daniosro/Si_biomineralization_ANME_SRB/README.md

 * **`data`**
 All raw data collected from the analytical measurements in this work:

-1. c_results: Secondary-ion mass spectrometry (SIMS) data for the C siotope compositions of modern ANME-SRB aggregates in situ and extracted from seep carbonates, confirmed with FISH, and purported aggregates in ancient methane seep carbonates.
+1. c_results: Secondary-ion mass spectrometry (SIMS) data for the C isotope compositions of modern ANME-SRB aggregates in situ and extracted from seep carbonates, confirmed with FISH, and purported aggregates in ancient methane seep carbonates.

 2. EDS_spectra_1: Energy-dispersive X-ray spectroscopy (EDS) data for confirmed and purported ANME-SRB aggregates.